Onstarva/configure-ad/README.md

 - Step 2
   Create a Domain Controller (DC) and Client
 - Step 3
-- Install Active Directory on DC and Create an Admin user
+  Install Active Directory on DC and Create an Admin user
 - Step 4
   Join Client VM to DC VM
 - Step 5
   Setting up for all users to connect to Client VM
+- Step 6
+  Creating a bunch of random users to attempt to login into Client VM

 <h2>Deployment and Configuration Steps</h2>